clhenrick/portfolio/README.md

+> ARCHIVED: My personal website and portfolio have been migrated to a [new repository](https://github.com/clhenrick/clhenrick.io), using EleventyJS.
+This repository has now been archived and will no longer be updated.

 # Portfolio
 Personal portfolio and blog of Chris Henrick using the [Feeling Resposive](http://phlow.github.io/feeling-responsive/) Jekyll theme with some added style tweaks (dark theme) and personal touches.
 Forked from [Phlow](https://github.com/Phlow/feeling-responsive).